meemalabs/laravel-media-converter/README.md

 Lastly, the second & final step of the "Rule creation" prompts you to enter a name and an optional description.
 You may use any name, e.g. `mediaconvert-job-updates`.

 Now, your API will receive webhooks!

+## Deploying to Laravel Vapor

+Please note, as of right now, you cannot reuse the AWS credentials stored in your "environment file".
+The "workaround" for this is to adjust the `media-converter.php`-config file by renaming

+From: `AWS_ACCESS_KEY_ID` - To: e.g. `VAPOR_ACCESS_KEY_ID`
+From: `AWS_SECRET_ACCESS_KEY` - To: e.g. `VAPOR_SECRET_ACCESS_KEY`

+and, lastly, please ensure that your Vapor environment has these values defined.

 ### Testing